simunde/Tweetsy/README.md

-# Created an Tweets App using MVVM, HILT, Navigation for Compose
+# Created an Tweets App using MVVM, Retrofit, Coroutine, HILT, Navigation for Compose